SabitKondakci/SabitKondakci/README.md

 ## 🔭 Projects

-* I've been working on a Mail Integration&Sorting project which is currently in my private repo , I'll switch to public as soon as things get ready with CI-CD settings with Jenkins.
+* I've been working on a Mail Integration&Sorting project which is currently in my private repository, I'll switch to public as soon as things get ready with CI-CD settings with Jenkins.

 ## 📚 Book Recommendations
 * [Essential COM **by Don Box**][Essential COM]